The Dark Funnel is Here–You Don’t Need to Attribute Everything

 While first-touch and last-touch attribution models provide a simplified view of the customer journey, they often overlook the impact of other touch points along the way.
 This is where multi-touch attribution comes into play.
 Multi-touch attribution attempts to distribute credit across multiple touchpoints based on their respective contributions.
 It recognizes that the customer journey is a complex process influenced by various interactions.

-By using multi-touch attribution, marketers gain a more comprehensive understanding of how different touchpoints contribute to conversions.
+By using multi-touch attribution, a marketing team can gain a more comprehensive understanding of how different touchpoints contribute to conversions.
 This allows for more informed decision-making when it comes to allocating marketing budgets and optimizing campaigns.
 However, it's important to note that no attribution model is perfect, and the choice of model depends on the specific business goals and context.

 The Rise of the Dark Funnel